St. Paul Personal Injury Lawyer

 • Other out-of-pocket costs

-Non-economic Damages: These damages refer to the rather subjective losses that result from an accident.
+Non-economic Damages: These damages refer to the intangible and subjective losses that result from an accident.
 These losses are not easily quantifiable and, as a result, are more challenging to prove.
+They include:

 • Pain and suffering